samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** [Concentration](/sources/dnd/free-rules/rules-glossary#Concentration), up to 1 minute

 Objects in a 20-foot [Cube](/sources/dnd/free-rules/rules-glossary#CubeAreaofEffect) within range are outlined in blue, green, or violet light (your choice).
 Each creature in the Cube is also outlined if it fails a Dexterity saving throw.
-For the duration, objects and affected creatures shed [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) in a 10-foot radius and can’t benefit from the [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) condition.
+For the duration, objects and affected creatures shed [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) in a 10-foot radius and can't benefit from the [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) condition.

 Attack rolls against an affected creature or object have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) if the attacker can see it.